 Another fun exercise that seniors can consider is dancing.
 It is a whole-body exercise that engages the entire muscle and bones.
 It is suitable for the heart and can increase your strength, helping with coordination and balance.

 Simply learning and remembering your dance steps engages the brain, which reduces the risk of dementia.
 In addition, dancing keeps the heart active and burns calories.
-For adults with incontinence issues, most absorbent adult diapers will help with this.
+Most absorbent adult diapers will help with this for adults with incontinence issues.

 A sedentary lifestyle is bad for you at any age, especially when aging gracefully.
 It increases the risk of dementia, stroke, diabetes, high blood pressure, and other dangerous conditions.
 Many essential body parts also do not get enough oxygen supply.
 Overall, it is terrible for your mental health as well.

 Have a timer to remind you to take frequent breaks from sitting.
-Consider doing whatever you are doing while standing, take strolls around your compound, or walk your dog.
+Consider doing whatever you are doing while standing, stroll around your compound, or walk your dog.
 The idea is to avoid anything that induces a sedentary lifestyle.

 4. Protect Your Skin to age gracefully

 Since almost all seniors are at risk, it is essential to observe critical guidelines to protect yourself from the sun’s rays.
 If you have outdoor exercise, use sunscreen with SPF protection.
-In addition, consider using hats, long clothing, and other protective accessories as you go about your fitness activities.
+In addition, consider using hats, long clothing, and other protective accessories as you do your fitness activities.